 Completion of PhD or letter of confirmation from PhD supervisor

-You are eligible to apply for the fellowship if you finished your PhD within the last three years at an institution other than TUM.
+You are eligible to apply for the fellowship if you have finished your PhD within the last three years at an institution other than TUM.

 Support of a TUM Host

-To apply for the TUM Global Postdoc Fellowship 2022 you need the following documents in English:
+To apply for the TUM Global Postdoc Fellowship 2024, you need the following documents in English:

 - CV, including list of publications (max.
 5 pages)